-REQUIRED STRATEGIES & EFFECT DETERMINATION A. Required Strategies Based on the information submitted, the following strategies are required to be implemented to avoid adverse effects to the species listed above.
+• REQUIRED STRATEGIES & E FFECT DETERMINATION A. Required Strategies Based on the information submitted, the following strategies are required to be implemented to avoid adverse effects to the species listed above.
 The strategies listed below must be incorporated into the specifications, conservation plan, layout and/or specifications.
 Practice Required Additional Strategies for Practice Implementation Access Control (472) If exclusion practices are planned at cave entrances or open throated sinkholes, contact the NRCS biologist to coordinate the timing and implementation of this and any facilitating or component practices.

 This avoidance measure is concerned with the placement of a structure that might inhibit the ability of a species to enter or exit the opening and/or alter the internal environment of the opening (airflow, water regimes, etc.).
-Usually fences have no effects to these openings once constructed unless it is immediately in front of the entrance.
-However, construction dates may need to be determined to coincide with periods of inactivity for the species (i.e. November to March for bats).
+Usually, fences have no effects to these openings once constructed unless it is immediately in front of the entrance.
+However, construction dates may need to be determined to coincide with periods of inactivity for the species (i.e., November to March for bats).
 More elaborate structures may require additional measures.
 These structures are considered near if the site is within 50 meters of the opening.

-If planners receive this avoidance and caves or other openings are within 50 meters of the construction site, complete the KICT ESA Review Request Form and submit; include any pictures and GPS coordinates of the planned structure and opening.
+If planners receive this avoidance and caves or other openings are within 50 meters of the construction site, complete the KICT ESA Review Request as previously outlined.
 Depending upon the situation, the State Biologist and USFWS will provide alternatives, approve the project without modification, or other appropriate action.
 Depending upon workload, this may take time to complete so it should be submitted as early as possible in the planning process.